 The Tri-County School Committee has unanimously appointed Karen Maguire of Carver as the Tri-County RVTHS Superintendent-Director as Stephen Dockray retires on June 30th.
 Dockray has worked for the Tri-County School District for 15 years, where he started as the Business Manager and transitioned to Superintendent-Director in 2011.

-As business manager, Dockray was given the opportunity to work on projects that got me involved in the academic aspects of the school.
+As the Business Manager, Dockray was given the opportunity to work on projects that got him involved in the academic aspects of the school.
 “I was able to work on grants and see the curriculum through innovative programs such as the summer academy and academic support,” says Dockray.
 He attended the Massachusetts Vocational Leadership Academy, which covers leadership, building community, personnel, finance, law, health insurance, curriculum, and special education to prepare for the Superintendent-Director position.

 One of the difficulties Dockray is facing is the COVID-19 pandemic.
 The ever-changing climate of the pandemic has made his final year as Superintendent challenging.
 Vocational programs were phased back in with alternating grades attending two days a week and have been in person four days a week since November 2020.
 The goal is to have students phase in back to in-person learning by the end of April.